atc0005/check-vmware/README.md

 This is essentially the time since the VM was last powered off and then back on (e.g., for a snapshot).

-In addition to reporting current power cycle uptime, this plugin also reports which VMs are on the host (running or not) and the uptime for each.
+In addition to reporting current power cycle uptime, this plugin also reports:

+- which VMs have crossed thresholds (if any) and the uptime for each
+- which VMs have yet to cross thresholds (only if there are not any which have) and the uptime for each
+- the ten most recently booted VMs

 Thresholds for `CRITICAL` and `WARNING` CPU usage have usable defaults, but may require adjustment for your environment.
 See the [configuration